Anyone volunteering in Thailand or just visiting has got to try and make it to this magical festival.

 Many ILP Thailand volunteers have had the opportunity to experience this incredible event.
 One ILP volunteer, Anna shared her experience:

 "Since we arrived back in August we have been planning our trip to Chiang Mai to see the flying lanterns.
-It turned out that the night of the main festival was a Wednesday which was a slight inconvenience for us, since we teach all week, but nothing we couldn’t work around.
+It turned out that the night of the main festival was a Wednesday which was a slight inconvenience for us, since we teach English during the week, but nothing we couldn’t work around.
 We decided to rent the private van to take us to Chiang Mai and back in one night.
 We left right after we were done teaching at 2:00 PM and we got home at around 4:00 AM.
 It was beyond worth the long night.
 Words cannot even describe the joy I felt looking up and seeing hundreds of lanterns in the sky.
 There was so much excitement and so many people we were completely entertained....
 I literally can’t find words to describe the experience."